Empirical Prompt Engineering for Construct Identification with Large Language Models: Methods

-Using this meta-prompt, we generated five new prompts per iteration.
-Each was evaluated on our training dataset, and the prompt yielding the highest F1 score was selected as the new seed.
+We had the relevant model generate five new prompts per iteration in response to this meta-prompt.
+Each prompt was evaluated on the training dataset, and the prompt yielding the highest F1 score was selected as the new seed.
 This process was repeated for five generations, and we selected the highest performing prompt across all iterations.
-Temperature for the classification task was set to 0 while temperature for the prompt generation was set to 1.
+When using \courier{llama3.3}, temperature for the classification task was set to 0 while temperature for the prompt generation was set to 1.